mychan24/restinginpca/notes/JustificationOfSteps.md

 		This procedure also prevents the data from being unidimensional where the first dimension is dominated by the magnitude of the mean of the grand data table.

+		_Notes_: It might worth checking the results without centering because the data we have are non-negative, and according to the Perron-Frobenius theorem, the elements of the first singular vector will all be non-negative numbers too.
+We might thus be able to use the proportion of the first singular values to measure the similarity of patterns.

 4. normalizing the rows of the rectangular matrix:

 	+ How--